ryan-mcclue/unsw/anat2521/assignment.md

 in general I think violence is learned, either culturally or because of the immediate environment, e.g. scarcity of resources

-You are to evaluate the various theories that have been proposed and choose the one which best fits the evidence.

-Your paper must be argumentative and analytical.

-Each paragraph presents only one idea

 Go against what Roussea.